Dominic-Oseko/Movie-recommendation-system/README.md

 ![image](https://github.com/user-attachments/assets/66050b90-0e63-4f81-a9f7-6790d51c2dd4)
 ## MODELING
 We trained three models.

 The models include:
  - SVD(Singular Value Decomposition)
  - KNNBasic(Simple nearest neighbours)
  - KNNWithMeans(Neighbours but with mean adjustment)

+We did hyperparameter tuning with GridSearchCV on the best model.

+We then trained the best model with pipeline.
 ## CONCLUSION
 - Our recommendation system successfully generates top-5 movie recommendations for users based on past ratings.
 - SVD (Singular Value Decomposition) was the best-performing algorithm, demonstrating strong predictive accuracy.